More Slideshows from eMedicineHealth

 PMS Remedy: Herbal Extracts

-Herbal remedies for PMS have not been well studied, but there is some evidence supporting the use of chasteberry, black cohosh, and evening primrose oil.
+Herbal remedies for PMS haven't been well studied, but some women get relief with chasteberry, black cohosh, and evening primrose oil.
 Check with your doctor before trying these herbs.
 They may interact with medications or be harmful for people with certain chronic conditions.